-- Anticipated wage agreements - The need to ensure financial sustainability, - Consideration of the local economic conditions and the affordability of services, - Consideration of the municipality's indigent policy. - Consideration of relevant policy developments in the different sectors. - In considering changes in property rates, the municipality took cognizance of local economic conditions such as the changes in the property market, trends in household incomes and unemployment.
+- Confirm the labour (i.e. the wage agreements with unions) and other input costs of services provided by the municipality or entity, - Ensure the need to ensure financial sustainability, - Reconsider the local economic conditions and the affordability of services, - Taking into consideration the municipality's indigent policy. - We also considered relevant policy developments in the different sectors. - In considering changes in property rates, the municipality took cognizance of local economic conditions such as the changes in the property market, trends in household incomes and unemployment.
 Excessive increases in property rates and other tariffs are likely to be counterproductive, resulting in higher levels of non-payment and increased bad debts.